-Within Subdivision 1, regulation 1203 requires a building surveyor issuing an occupancy permit (OP) to include a condition which:
+Within Subdivision 1, regulation 1203 requires the RBS issuing an occupancy permit (OP) to include a condition which:

-- a. lists all the essential safety measures referred to under Table I 1.1 to I 1.11 except for artificial lighting contained in Table I1.4 of the BCA pertaining to that building or place of public entertainment; and - specifies for each essential safety measure listed, the level of performance determined by the RBS to enable the essential safety measure to fulfil its purpose.
+- a. lists all the essential safety measures referred to in Schedule 9 of the Regulations pertaining to that building or place of public entertainment; and - b. specifies for each essential safety measure listed, the level of performance determined by the RBS to enable the essential safety measure to fulfil its purpose.

-Regulation 1204 states that where an essential safety measure is provided as a result of an emergency order or a building order, or the carrying out of building work where an occupancy permit is not required to be issued such as when a Certificate of Final Inspection is issued.
-The RBS must decide, and provide in writing, the performance, maintenance requirements, frequency of testing for that essential safety measure which is referred to as the maintenance determination.
+Regulation 1204 states that where an essential safety measure is provided as a result of an emergency order or a building order, or the carrying out of building work where an occupancy permit is not required to be issued such as when a Certificate of Final Inspection is issued the RBS must decide, and provide in writing, the performance, maintenance requirements, frequency of testing for that essential safety measure which is referred to as the maintenance determination.